christybell/stock-analysis/README.md

 <img src="Resources/Original_Script.PNG">

-However, in the refactored code below, we see that the `tickerIndex` assigns the new output arrays (`tickerVolumes`, `tickerStartingPrices`, and `tickerEndingPrices`) to the ticker symbol first and then loops over the rows in the dataset.
+However, in the refactored code below, we see that the `tickerIndex` variable assigns the new output arrays (`tickerVolumes`, `tickerStartingPrices`, and `tickerEndingPrices`) to the ticker symbol first and then loops over the rows in the dataset.
 This key difference enables our refactored script to run faster.

 <img src="Resources/Refactored_Script.PNG">